-\textit{Character-Scene Interaction:} Generating natural interactions between characters and their environments is an important aspect of character animation.
-Early works use motion graphs to sequence multiple motion clips together to produce desired interactions. ~\citep{DBLP:journals/tog/LeeCRHP02,DBLP:journals/tog/LeeCL06}.
-However, these methods were limited to the scenarios originally captured as they could only retrieve and recombine the existing reference motions.
-Recent advances in motion generation and scene understanding leveraged more expressive deep neural networks models to generate human-scene interactions~\cite{DBLP:journals/tog/StarkeZKS19, DBLP:conf/cvpr/WangXXL021,DBLP:conf/iccv/HassanCVSYZB21}.
-These methods exhibit stronger generalization, enabling the creation of plausible interactions in unseen environments.
-Notably, the emergence of diffusion models enables the generation of text-controlled human-scene interactions~\cite{DBLP:conf/eccv/YiTBPR24, DBLP:conf/siggrapha/JiangHWL0H024}.
-Despite their impressive capabilities, these are kinematic-based methods and do not ensure physical plausibility for the generated interactions.
-On the other hand, physics-based control methods have gained attention for their ability to produce interactions that are more natural and physically plausible, thanks to the integration of physics simulations.
+\textit{Character-Scene Interaction:} Generating natural interactions between characters and their environments is important yet challenging.
+Early works use motion graphs to sequence reference clips to produce desired interactions~\citep{DBLP:journals/tog/LeeCRHP02,DBLP:journals/tog/LeeCL06}.
+However, these methods were limited to the scenarios originally captured.
+Recent works apply deep neural networks for human-scene interaction~\cite{DBLP:journals/tog/StarkeZKS19, DBLP:conf/cvpr/WangXXL021,DBLP:conf/iccv/HassanCVSYZB21}, with diffusion models enabling text-conditioned generation~\cite{DBLP:conf/eccv/YiTBPR24, DBLP:conf/siggrapha/JiangHWL0H024}.
+However, these kinematic-based methods can not ensure physical plausibility for the generated interactions.
+Physics-based control methods offer more natural interaction via dynamic simulation.
 Chao et al.~\shortcite{DBLP:conf/aaai/ChaoYC021} trained a repertoire of controllers from reference motion data to perform tasks such as sitting on a chair.
 Yu et al.~\shortcite{DBLP:journals/tog/YuPL21} proposed to train separate controllers to physically reconstruct parkour movements from videos.
 Adversarial imitation learning has been employed to synthesize more natural interactions within indoor scenes~\cite{DBLP:conf/siggraph/HassanGWBFP23, DBLP:conf/iclr/XiaoW0CZ0LP24, DBLP:journals/corr/abs-2503-19901}.

 Recent works have explored various robots performing terrain traversal tasks~\cite{DBLP:journals/cgf/XieLKP20, DBLP:journals/tog/Panne16, DBLP:journals/scirobotics/HoellerRSH24, DBLP:conf/corl/ZhuangFWASF023, DBLP:conf/icra/ChengSAP24, DBLP:journals/corr/abs-2406-10759, xu2025parc}, primarily emphasizing navigability across obstacles.
 In contrast, our approach develops a single unified controller capable of performing a wide range of visually striking parkour stunts, enabling highly diverse and dynamic interactions between the character and the environment.